Ultimate Guide to ARF Charges & Fees

 C. Finally, we produce a personalised report outlining the effects of charges, investment returns, and withdrawals on your ARF over its lifetime.

-Some people may wonder why the financial advisor should receive an ongoing payment once their ARF has already been set up.
+Some people may wonder why the financial broker or advisor should receive an ongoing payment once their ARF has already been set up.
 The answer is that ongoing service is paramount to the prudent investment management of your ARF over its lifetime.
+However, for ARF investments of less than 100K an execution-only service may be suitable.

-It is key to develop a relationship with your chosen advisor from the get-go and to understand that changes in your Health, Family Circumstances, Tax Law, and Investment Market Volatility are all long-term considerations.
-Your ARF is an asset and should also form part of your will and will have inheritance tax considerations, whilst, in addition, an annual review is a regulatory Central Bank requirement.
+It is key to develop a relationship with your chosen financial broker from the get-go and to understand that changes in your Health, Family Circumstances, Tax Law, and Investment Market Volatility are all long-term considerations.
+Your ARF is an asset, and should also form part of your will and will have inheritance tax considerations.

 What is meant by the AMC?

-The AMC on your ARF is the annual management charge levied directly against your fund value, it combines a payment to the fund managers who manage your chosen funds and make payment to your financial advisor, who provides personal financial guidance pertaining to your investment.
+The AMC on your ARF is the annual management charge levied directly against your fund value, it combines a payment to the fund managers who manage your chosen funds with the provider’s administration costs, together with a payment to your financial advisor, who provides personal financial guidance on your ARF investment and monitors its performance and any changes to your needs over time.

-A service or support commission is an annual percentage charge levied against your ARF fund to pay your broker or advisor for ongoing support over the lifetime of your ARF investment, it is built into your AMC.
+A service or support commission is an annual percentage charge levied against your ARF fund to pay your broker or advisor for ongoing support over the lifetime of your ARF investment, it is built into your AMC i.e. FMC + Broker Support Charge = AMC.

 What is meant by the allocation rate?

 This is the percentage of your money that is invested on day one.
-As mentioned previously never accept any less than 100%.
+As mentioned previously never accept any less than 100%, or if you agree to a direct fee or have a particularly large fund to invest, then seek a bonus.

 What taxes are payable on ARF withdrawals?

-• Income Sustainability – what level of income drawdown can my AMRF/ARF sustain?
+• Income Sustainability – What level of income drawdown can my ARF sustain?

 • Fund Choice – Do I have adequate fund manager and fund selection options?